 2 tsp. cinnamon

 Mix together the flour, baking powder and salt.
 To create the dough, she used a food processor, but you can always do this with a mixer.
-Add in the butter and mix well.
+Add in the butter and milk and mix well.

 This creates a nice dough.

 Separate the dough into two equal portions, wrap in plastic wrap and refrigerate for one hour.